pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 ### Prerequisites ###
 A HTML5 compliant web browser
-In order to test the app without deploying the SiteModifierWeb project to a publicly available URL, Azure ServiceBus with ACS authentication is required.
+In order to test the add-in without deploying the SiteModifierWeb project to a publicly available URL, Azure ServiceBus with ACS authentication is required.
 See http://msdn.microsoft.com/en-us/library/office/dn275975(v=office.15).aspx for more information.

 ### Solution ###